Logotypes,visual identities and the stuff that makes people recognize you.

 Speaking of banners, I actually "invented" the banner format that — at least in Scandinavia — was called "Stortavla".

-Back story: One day I got a call from Dagens Industri's marketing chief, Sören Sunmo, telling me to "add some adverts on the blank space to the side of the site".
-He also said "I want it to look like a french billboard".
+Back story: One day, I got a call from Dagens Industri's marketing chief, Sören Sunmo, telling me to "add some adverts on the blank space to the side of the site."
+He said, "I also want it to look like a French billboard."

-What Sören was talking about can be referred to the current state of the internet.
-Responsive web design was many years from a reality, and since we had designed the website to look good on a 14" screen, but many people used 16" screens with a resolution of around 1280 pixels in width, there was room to add content there.
+What Sören was talking about can be compared to the current state of the Internet.
+Responsive web design was many years away from being a reality, and since we had designed the website to look good on a 14" screen, but many people used 16" screens with a resolution of around 1280 pixels in width, there was room to add content there.

-So, I sat down and defined the 140x350 pixel dimensions for what would become the "Stortavla" (in traditional advertising, a "billboard" is translated to "stortavla" in swedish).
-The first specification of the banner format was released December 12, 1998.
-Soon thereafter, other newspapers in sweden also wanted "the same big banner that di.se had", and it didn't take long until all production and ad agencies had to know all about this new format.
+So, I sat down and defined the 140x350 pixel dimensions for what would become the "Stortavla" (in traditional advertising, a "billboard" is translated to "stortavla" in Swedish).
+The first specification of the banner format was released on December 12, 1998.
+Soon after that, other newspapers in Sweden also wanted "the same big banner that di.se had", and it didn't take long until all production and ad agencies had to know all about this new format.

 banner_stortavla